ArthurGICQUEL/PortfolioWebsite/data/blog/bitwise.md

 ---

-Each pokemon will have a "typeMask" representing their only or multiple types.
+Each pokemon will have a "typeMask" representing their single or multiple types.

 ---